tmselim/ruby-on-rails-exercises/README.md

 ### Additional Challenges

 1. Since an order is always entered into the system before it's completed, it's not necessary to display the completion date when creating a new order.
 Can you modify the new and edit forms so that they share as much as possible, but have this difference?
+The ActionView guide [has a helpful section](http://guides.rubyonrails.org/layouts_and_rendering.html#using-partials).
 1. The shop manager is concerned that employees may enter future dates in the completion field, before an order is actually finished.
 She would like to prevent that, by requiring that the completion date always be equal to or earlier than today's date.
 Add a validation to enforce that rule.
+By now you should have a good idea where to look for a reference on the available options.
 1. Add a count of unfinished orders on the homepage, so that it's clear how much work needs to be done.
+We did a similar exercise last time -- if you completed that exercise and your solution included a scope on the model, try using a class method this time, and vice versa.
-1. Similar to the 'mark paid' button from the last exercise set, employees would like to be able to just click a single link to mark an order completed, rather than editing the order and entering the current date.
+1. Employees would like to be able to just click a single link to mark an order completed, rather than editing the order and entering the current date.
+Note that this task is similar to the 'mark paid' button from the last exercise set.

 ## Development Setup